tomit4/CityStats/frontend/README.md

 **BUGS**

--   [ ] If the user refreshes the page more than 5 times, the rate limiter hits.
+-   [x] If the user refreshes the page more than 5 times, the rate limiter hits.
         Figure out caching of initial data into localStorage.
 If it doesn't exist, register the JSON into localStorage.
+(DONE: cached results in localStorage)

 **RESOURCES**